Central Virginia

 • 00:28:52

-We found out last Monday instead of 82 it needs to be 96 or 90 or something.
+We found out last Monday instead of 82 it needs to be 90 or something.

 • 00:28:59

-I mean those those sorts of complexities are basically just like you know it is funding literally FTEs and
+I mean, those sorts of complexities are basically just like, you know, it is funding literally FTEs and

 • 00:29:14